edia-toolbox/edia_rcas/Assets/com.edia.rcas/Documentation/3_RemoteEvents.md

 You can now run the marked function remotely by calling `RCAS_Peer.Instance.TriggerRemoteEvent("some_custom_event");`.

-Remote Events can also take arguments in the form of a string, or an array of strings.
+Remote Events can also take arguments in the form of a string, or an array of strings (see Caveat below).
 Here are a few examples:

 <table><tr>